Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/matte/index.rst

    still apply one by subtracting the garbage matte from the matte generated by the node.

-   Simple garbage mattes can be created with the :doc:`Box Mask </compositing/types/matte/box_mask>` or the :doc:`Ellipse Mask </compositing/types/matte/ellipse_mask>` More complicated matte shapes using a
-   :doc:`Double Edge Mask </compositing/types/matte/double_edge_mask>` or
-   using a :doc:`Mask </compositing/types/input/mask>`.
+   Simple garbage mattes can be created with the :doc:`Box Mask </compositing/types/matte/box_mask>` or :the doc:`Ellipse Mask </compositing/types/matte/ellipse_mask>` More complicated matte shapes using a :doc:`Double Edge Mask </compositing/types/matte/double_edge_mask>` or using a :doc:`Mask </compositing/types/input/mask>`.

 .. toctree::